sh1dow3r/layer0/_posts/2020-04-14-Cuckoo_SIFT_With_Ansible.md

 ### Cuckoo Project Deployment

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 Now that we have deployed the virtual machine, let's starts the the Cuckoo deployment.
-Starting by adding the required variables in the `vars.yml`
+Starting by adding the required variables in the `vars.yml`.
+After you have inputted the neccessry vars, you can run the Cuckoo ansible playbook as follows:
+`ansible-playbook SIFT-Cuckoo-Sandbox.yml -i inventory.ini`

 # Conclusion